 12:30 PM THE DICK CAVETT SHOW: GROUCHO MARX (1969).
 Dick Cavett interviews Groucho Marx on June 13, 1969.
 Color.
 51 mins.

 1:00 AM THE STORY OF MANKIND (1957).
-Dir.: Irwin Allen.
+Director: Irwin Allen.
 Cast: Ronald Colman.
 Hedy Lamarr.
 Groucho Marx.
 Harpo Marx.
 Chico Marx.
 Virginia Mayo.
 Agnes Moorehead.
 Vincent Price.
 Peter Lorre.
 Charles Coburn.
 Cedric Hardwicke.
 Cesar Romero.
 John Carradine.
 Dennis Hopper.
 Marie Wilson.
 Helmut Dantine.
 Edward Everett Horton.
 Reginald Gardiner.
 Marie Windsor.
 George E. Stone.
-Cathy O'Donnell.
+Cathy O’Donnell.
 Franklin Pangborn.
 Melville Cooper.
 Henry Daniell.
 Francis X. Bushman.
 Anthony Dexter.
 David Bond.
 Nick Cravat.
 William Schallert.
 Bobby Watson.
 Reginald Sheffield.
 Bart Mattson.
 Austin Green.
 Dani Crayne.
 Jim Ameche.
-Uncredited: Creighton Hale.
-Sam Harris.
-Fred Kelsey.
-Paul Kruger.
 Color.
 100 mins.

 Grouch Marx movies’ schedule via the TCM website.

 Groucho Marx Duck Soup image: Paramount, via Heeb Magazine.